The 10 Most Memorable & Shocking Moments At The 2013 Oscars

 1.)
 Before the stars arrived, the toilets overflowed, flooding the lobby at the Dolby Theater in Hollywood, according to TMZ.com.
 Fortunately, custodians were able to vaccum the mess before Hollywood royalty descended.

 2.)
 "Twilight" star Kristen Stewart surprised fans after arriving to the event on crutches.
-She apparently stepped on a piece of glass a couple days earlier but presented an award without the aid of the medical device.
+She apparently stepped on a piece of glass a couple days earlier but later that evening presented an award without the aid of the medical device.

 4.)
 MacFarlane also mentioned "Django's" controversial use of the "N" word and said the screenplay was loosely based on Mel Gibson's voicemails.
 When the audience didn't like his joke, he reacted: "What, now you're all on his side?"
 A couple of years ago recordings were leaked online of Gibson physically threatening his then-girlfriend Oskana Grigorieva.
 He also made sexist and racist remarks.